 But as her seemingly charmed life begins to unravel, and Emma experiences love and tragedy, she ultimately finds solace in her once-derided grandfather’s Theorem on the universe.

-The Space Between Time is humorous and poignant and offers the metaphor that we are all connected, even to those we have loved and not quite lost.
+The Time Between Space is humorous and poignant and offers the metaphor that we are all connected, even to those we have loved and not quite lost.

 THE THINGS WE LEARN WHEN WE'RE DEAD